 Haag moved for summary judgment on appellants' tortious interference and conspiracy claims under Texas Rule of Civil Procedure 166a(i).
 On review of a "no evidence" summary judgment, the appellate court reviews the evidence in the light most favorable to the nonmovants and disregards all evidence and inferences to the contrary.
 See Blan v.
 Ali, 7 S.W.3d 741, 747 (Tex.
 App.-Houston [14th Dist.]
 1999, no pet.).
-We sustain a no evidence summary judgment if: (1) there is a complete absence of proof in a vital fact; (2) the court is barred by rules of law or evidence from giving weight to the only evidence offered to prove a vital fact is no more than a mere scintilla; or (4) the evidence conclusively establishes the opposite of a vital fact.
+We sustain a no evidence summary judgment if: (1) there is a complete absence of proof in a vital fact; (2) the court is barred by rules of law or evidence from giving weight to the only evidence offered to prove a vital fact; (3) the evidence offered to prove a vital fact.
 See id.
 Less than a

-6 The court noted that the purpose of former article 1.14-1, which is titled "Unauthorized Insurance," is "to subject certain persons and insurers to the jurisdiction of the State Board of Insurance, of proceedings before the Board, and of the courts of this state in suits by or on behalf of the state and insureds or beneficiaries under insurance contracts."
+&lt;sup>6 The court noted that the purpose of former article 1.14-1, which is titled "Unauthorized Insurance," is "to subject certain persons and insurers to the jurisdiction of the State Board of Insurance, of proceedings before the Board, and of the courts of this state in suits by or on behalf of the state and insureds or beneficiaries under insurance contracts."
 Great Am.
 Ins.
 Co., 908 S.W.2d at 422-23 (quoting former art.
 1.14-1). "[T]he Legislature provides for substituted service of process on unauthorized insurers, and 'in doing so exercises its power to protect residents of this state and to define what constitutes doing an insurance business in this state."
 Id. at 423 (quoting former art.
 1.14-1).
 Nowhere in the "purpose" clause of former art.
 1.14-1 did the Legislature suggest that the list of acts which constitute "doing an insurance business" is applicable throughout the Insurance Code.
 See id.